WMVX (AM): History

 The WCCM call sign returned on a permanent basis, accompanied by that station's English-language talk format, on August 1, 2007, following a format swap with 1490.
 Most of WCCM's programming was syndicated, with some local programming airing in middays and on weekends.
 Despite not being authorized to broadcast at night, on November 6, 2012, WCCM stayed on the air well past local sunset to broadcast election results in the Merrimack Valley areas of New Hampshire and Massachusetts.
 WCCM, along with sister stations WNNW and WCEC, were carried on FM translator station W275BH (102.9 FM) in a novel arrangement where three AM stations are carried on the same FM frequency through the use of HD Radio technology.

 On April 1, 2017, following the launch of translator W255DA (98.9 FM), the station changed to a classic hits format branded as "Valley 98.9", with WCCM's talk format retained on the HD2 channel of W275BH as well as an Internet radio station.
 The call letters were concurrently changed to WMVX, swapping call letters with a sister station in Methuen, Massachusetts.
 "Valley 98.9" was dropped from WMVX's 1110 AM facility in August 2021, when Costa-Eagle moved the "Impacto" Spanish-language talk format back to the station from WCCM (1490 AM), which the company was in the process of selling.
+By 2025, when WMVX was cited by the FCC for transmitting an unmodulated carrier without any station identification, the station had resumed airing the "Valley 98.9" classic hits programming.